Thanthou/mobiledetailhub/docs/audits/API_CONTRACTS_AUDIT.md

 ✅ Body parsing with validation in auth.js
 ✅ Route file has validation middleware: avatar.js
 ✅ Body parsing with validation in avatar.js
-⚠️ **WARNING**: Route file missing validation middleware: config.js ✅ Route file has validation middleware: customers.js ⚠️ **WARNING**: Route file missing validation middleware: domains.js ⚠️ **WARNING**: Route file missing validation middleware: errorTracking.js ⚠️ **WARNING**: Body parsing without validation in errorTracking.js ⚠️ **WARNING**: Route file missing validation middleware: gallery.js ⚠️ **WARNING**: Route file missing validation middleware: googleAnalytics.js ⚠️ **WARNING**: Route file missing validation middleware: googleAuth.js ⚠️ **WARNING**: Route file missing validation middleware: googleReviews.js ⚠️ **WARNING**: Route file missing validation middleware: health.js ✅ Route file has validation middleware: healthMonitoring.js ✅ Route file has validation middleware: locations.js
+✅ Route file is GET-only (no validation middleware needed): config.js ✅ Route file is GET-only (no validation middleware needed): customers.js ✅ Route file has validation middleware: domains.js
+✅ Route file has validation middleware: errorTracking.js ✅ Body parsing with validation in errorTracking.js
+✅ Route file is GET-only (no validation middleware needed): gallery.js ✅ Route file is GET-only (no validation middleware needed): googleAnalytics.js ✅ Route file is GET-only (no validation middleware needed): googleAuth.js ✅ Route file is GET-only (no validation middleware needed): googleReviews.js ✅ Route file is GET-only (no validation middleware needed): health.js ✅ Route file has validation middleware: healthMonitoring.js ✅ Route file has validation middleware: locations.js
 ✅ Body parsing with validation in locations.js
-⚠️ **WARNING**: Route file missing validation middleware: payments.js ⚠️ **WARNING**: Body parsing without validation in payments.js ✅ Route file has validation middleware: previews.js
+✅ Route file has validation middleware: payments.js
+✅ Body parsing with validation in payments.js
+✅ Route file has validation middleware: previews.js
 ✅ Body parsing with validation in previews.js
-⚠️ **WARNING**: Route file missing validation middleware: reviews.js ⚠️ **WARNING**: Body parsing without validation in reviews.js ✅ Route file has validation middleware: schedule.js
+✅ Route file has validation middleware: reviews.js
+✅ Body parsing with validation in reviews.js
+✅ Route file has validation middleware: schedule.js
 ✅ Body parsing with validation in schedule.js
-⚠️ **WARNING**: Route file missing validation middleware: seo.js ✅ Route file has validation middleware: serviceAreas.js ⚠️ **WARNING**: Route file missing validation middleware: services.js ⚠️ **WARNING**: Body parsing without validation in services.js ⚠️ **WARNING**: Route file missing validation middleware: subdomainTest.js ✅ Route file has validation middleware: tenantDashboard.js ⚠️ **WARNING**: Route file missing validation middleware: tenantImages.js ⚠️ **WARNING**: Body parsing without validation in tenantImages.js ⚠️ **WARNING**: Route file missing validation middleware: tenantManifest.js ✅ Route file has validation middleware: tenantReviews.js ✅ Body parsing with validation in tenantReviews.js
+✅ Route file is GET-only (no validation middleware needed): seo.js ✅ Route file is GET-only (no validation middleware needed): serviceAreas.js ✅ Route file has validation middleware: services.js
+✅ Body parsing with validation in services.js
+✅ Route file is GET-only (no validation middleware needed): subdomainTest.js ✅ Route file is GET-only (no validation middleware needed): tenantDashboard.js ✅ Route file has validation middleware: tenantImages.js ✅ Body parsing with validation in tenantImages.js
+✅ Route file is GET-only (no validation middleware needed): tenantManifest.js ✅ Route file has validation middleware: tenantReviews.js ✅ Body parsing with validation in tenantReviews.js
 ✅ Route file has validation middleware: tenants.js
-⚠️ **WARNING**: Route file missing validation middleware: websiteContent.js ⚠️ **WARNING**: Body parsing without validation in websiteContent.js Routes with validation: 91/141
+✅ Route file has validation middleware: websiteContent.js ✅ Body parsing with validation in websiteContent.js Routes with validation: 104/141

 ## API Documentation